 In one of the memorable scenes early in the movie, a character describes the train as a “missile the size of the Chrysler building”.

-We can work out the approximate volume of the Chrysler building using the height and cross-section area of the building.
+We can work out the approximate volume of the Chrysler building using the height and cross-sectional area of the building.

-The published volume of the somewhat larger Empire State Building is about 1 million cubic metres as well, so our estimate is probably in the right range.
+The published volume of the somewhat larger Empire State Building is about 1 million cubic metres, so our estimate is probably in the right range.